BWL-Lexiken

 The product life cycle, also known as the product lifespan, is a concept from business administration that deals with the phases of the life of a product or service.
 It is often used as a graphical representation to highlight the different phases: Introduction, Growth, Maturity and Decline.
 Each phase brings its own specific challenges and opportunities.

-The product lifecycle is a very useful concept for companies of all sizes, as it can help them identify opportunities and be prepared for challenges.
-By properly analyzing the lifecycle of the product in question, companies can identify which phase elements are most promising and what actions need to be taken to achieve the maximum possible success.
+The product life cycle usually spans multiple cycles and can be used as a tool to predict the success of business projects.
+The product life cycle is a very useful concept for companies of all sizes, as it can help them identify opportunities and be prepared for challenges.
+Through proper analysis of the life cycle of a given product, companies can identify which phase elements are the most promising and what measures need to be taken to achieve the maximum possible success.
+[3]

 Distinction from the Innovation Cycle